exonum/exonum-doc/src/home/installing.md

 add-apt-repository ppa:chris-lea/libsodium
 ```

-Package names may differ in other Linux distributives; use package manager tools
+Package names and installation methods may differ in other Linux distributives;
-to find them if necessary.
+use package manager tools to locate and install dependencies.

 ### Windows